o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/rendering-nodes.md

 ---
-description: ' Add &ALYlong; &script-canvas; rendering nodes to your script to create effects, such as blur, shadow, and weather effects. '
+description: ' Add Amazon Lumberyard Script Canvas rendering nodes to your script to create effects, such as blur, shadow, and weather effects. '
 title: Rendering Nodes
 ---